vstinner/vstinner.github.io/draft/python_contrib_2017q1.rst

   in .gitattributes to not translate newline characters in Git repositories on Windows.

 Enhancements
 ============

-* Issue #29259: python-gdb.py now also checks for PyCFunction in the current frame, not only in the older frame. python-gdb.py now also supports method-wrapper (wrapperobject) objects (Issue #29367).
+* Issue #29259: python-gdb.py now also looks for PyCFunction in the current frame, not only in the older frame. python-gdb.py now also supports method-wrapper (wrapperobject) objects (Issue #29367).
-* Issue #26273: Document TCP_USER_TIMEOUT and TCP_CONGESTION
+* Issue #26273: Document the new TCP_USER_TIMEOUT and TCP_CONGESTION constants
 * bpo-29919: Remove unused imports found by pyflakes.
 Make also minor PEP8 coding style fixes on modified imports.
 * bpo-29887: Test normalization now fails if download fails; fix also a